Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 hiding.
 But it was a great time.

-Q: What would you call your style?
+Q: How would you describe your style?

 A: My style is close to realism.

-Q: Do you have any influences or role models?
+Q: Do you have any influences?

 A: Yes.
 I often observe other artists when they paint, but my ideas